ATS receives NTIA grant award notification for 59 member communities. Read more here.

 In areas without access to fiber, use satellite (available NOW.)
 Connect the ATN to fiber if/when available.

 ATS also believes the future is mobility.
 When broadband arrives, the “last mile” should allow the service to follow you wherever you go in your community.
-It should provide quality data service and cell phone service wherever you are, not just to a specific building.
+It designed to provide quality data service and cell phone service wherever you are, not just to a specific building.

 There are many benefits to implementing an ATN wireless model, including: